parthkamal/Full-Stack-Ecommerce/admin-app/README.md

-defined the store in the src/index.js in redux, reducers are the pure functions (State,action) => newState redux thunk is for dispatching asynchronous functions
+defined the store in the src/index.js in redux, reducers are the pure functions (State,action) => newState redux thunk is for dispatching asynchronous functions helpers directory is to distribute the work in multiple files axios is used to communicate with the backend and it also supports the Promise API that is native to JS ES6 It is a library which is used to make requests to and Api, return date from the api, and then do things with that data in our react application